Back to top

 • time.android.com – UDP port 123

-You need two devices with Knox Authentication Manager installed that are in the same device group or on the same Wi-Fi subnet, depending on how you configured Knox Authentication Manager in your UEM.
+You need two devices with Knox Authentication Manager installed that are in the same device group or on the same Wi-Fi subnet, depending on how you configured Knox Authentication Manager in your UEM/EMM.
 These devices are referred to as Device A and Device B below.

 1. Dock or plug in Device B. When you charge a device, a Starting sync service notification appears on its lock screen.